macalimlim/godot-rust-cross-compiler/README.md

 Only Intel 64-bit and 32-bit are supported, mostly because those are the only choices offered by the Godot Linux export template.
-But in theory, any architecture should work, only the Rust toolchain bundled in the containter does not support them as is.
+But in theory, any architecture should work, only the Rust toolchain bundled in the container does not support them as is.

 Example Makefile
 ----------------